3D Printing Service:

 How does Material Jetting work?

-Material jetting is a 3D printing technique that utilizes minute droplets of photopolymers or other liquid materials to construct a 3D object thin layer by thin layer on a build platform.
+Material jetting uses small droplets of photopolymers or other liquid materials to construct a 3D object, thin layer by thin layer, on a build platform.
 This process resembles an inkjet printer, which deposits ink droplets onto paper to generate images and text.

 After material jetting, the crucial post-processing step involves removing the support material structure.
 Subsequently, the part may undergo sanding, polishing, or dyeing based on the desired finish and material properties, following the initial UV curing that solidifies the material.